Vilmart & Cie (NM), Brut, Grand Cellier, PC, Rilly la Montagne, Marne, Grand Est, France, NV

 WSET style tasting note

-Appearance: clear and bright, pale intensity lemon, showing tears and small bubbles.
+Appearance: clear and bright, pale intensity gold, showing tears and small bubbles.

 Nose: clean, pronounced intensity, fully developed, with aromas as they come, of brioche with a sugary confected edge, stewed apple, dried lemon peel, gorse flower (delicate coconut nuances), lightly baked apple, a hint of powdered ginger, a hint of anise.